 Stress measurement techniques on smartwatches such as the Galaxy watch rely on the measurement of heart-rate variability (HRV).
 Measurements of HRV may be based on time-domain analysis or frequency-domain analysis.

-Although most of the Stress detection literature made available on Samsung Patents discusses how HRV can be used to measure stress, the company has for some reason decided to not provide explicit HRV readings to Galaxy Watch users and instead has made a proprietary “Stress Score” available.
+Although most of the Stress detection literature made available on Samsung Patents discusses how HRV can be used to measure stress, the company has, for some reason, decided not to provide explicit HRV readings to Galaxy Watch users and instead has made a proprietary “Stress Score” available.